splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/configuration/dotnet-metrics-attributes.rst

 To enable the collection of .NET runtime and trace metrics, see :ref:`dotnet-metric-settings`.

+Runtime metrics are always collected if AlwaysOn Profiling is enabled.

 .. note:: Runtime and trace metrics collection is an experimental feature subject to future changes.

 .. _dotnet-runtime-metrics: